numba/numba-rvsdg/README.md

 within Numba.

-The code in this repository is an implementation of the CFG restructuring algorithms in Bahmann2015, specifically those from section 4.1 and 4.2: namely "loop restructuring" and "branch restructuring".
+The code in this repository is an implementation of the CFG restructuring algorithms in Bahmann 2015, specifically those from section 4.1 and 4.2: namely "loop restructuring" and "branch restructuring".
 These are interesting for Numba because they serve to clearly identify regions withing the Python bytecode.